Eric-Chung-0511/Learning-Record/README.md

 **[⇧ back to top ⇧](#top)**

-<h2 id="license">🔏 License</h2>
+<h2 id="license">📜 License</h2>

-* This project is licensed under the Apache 2.0 License.
-For more details, see the [LICENSE](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/LICENSE.md) file.
+© 2025 Eric Chung.
+This project is licensed under the Apache License 2.0, a permissive open source license that enables broad usage while ensuring proper attribution to the original author.

+For detailed terms and conditions, please refer to the [LICENSE](./LICENSE.md) file.

 **[⇧ back to top ⇧](#top)**